ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end
 ```

-Here binary heaps is the only implementation suggested.
-This can be extended to other implementations by adding one functor per each (e.g. `Heap.Leftist`, `Heap.Binomial`, `Heap.Fibonacci`, etc.)
+Here, binary heaps is the only implementation suggested.
+This can be extended to other implementations by adding one functor per each (e.g., `Heap.Leftist`, `Heap.Binomial`, `Heap.Fibonacci`, etc.).

 ## Injecting Dependencies Using Functors

 **Dependencies Between Modules**

-Here is a new version of the `funkt` program.
+Here is a new version of the `funkt` program:

 **`funkt.ml`**
 ```ocaml